 - It may not be safe to return home even when the floodwaters have receded.
-Continue to listen to your local radio station for civil defence instructions. - Help others if you can, especially people who may require special assistance. - Throw away food including canned goods and water that has been contaminated by floodwater. - Avoid drinking or preparing food with tap water until you are certain it is not contaminated.
-If in doubt, check with your local council or public health authority. - Look for and report broken utility lines to appropriate authorities. - If your property is damaged, take notes and photographs for insurance purposes.
+Continue to listen to your local radio station for Civil Defence instructions. - Help others if you can, especially people who may require special assistance. - Throw away food including canned goods and water that has been contaminated by floodwater. - Avoid drinking or preparing food with tap water as it may be contaminated. - If your property is damaged, take notes and photographs for insurance purposes.
 If you rent your property, contact your landlord and your contents insurance company as soon as possible.